-In addition, the Company is reviewing its initiatives and involvement in the Tablet PC market, to determine the importance of the Scribbler Tablet PC to its future business plan.
+In addition, the Company is continuing to review its initiatives and involvement in the Tablet PC market, to determine the importance of the Scribbler Tablet PC to its future business plan.
 The Company continued to sell the Scribbler Tablet PC during the quarter.